Policy last updated

 A placement offer must not be dependent on a satisfactory report, test or interview.

-Student tests or interviews may only occur after a placement offer has been accepted.
+Student tests or interviews may only occur after a placement offer has been made.
 This covers all forms of testing, including examinations for school specific scholarships, academic programs, leadership programs, sporting trials, music or performing arts auditions, and other try-outs or performance assessments.
 Schools must also not hold formal or informal interviews for prospective students and their families.

 Schools must not reserve places or prioritise placement for students on the basis of anticipated test results.